-We, certain of our affiliates and the directors and executive officers of our general partner have agreed that we and they will not, directly or indirectly, offer, sell, contract to sell, pledge or otherwise dispose of any common units or enter into any derivative transaction with similar effect as a sale of common units for a period of 60 days after the date of this prospectus supplement without the prior written consent of UBS Securities LLC.
-The restrictions described in this paragraph do not apply to the issuance and sale of common units by us to the underwriters pursuant to the underwriting agreement
+We, certain of our affiliates and the directors and executive officers of our general partner have agreed that we and they will not, directly or indirectly, offer, sell, contract to sell, pledge or otherwise dispose of any common units or enter into any derivative transaction with similar effect as a sale of common units for a period of 45 days after the date of this prospectus supplement without the prior written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated.
+The restrictions described in this paragraph do not apply to, among other things, the issuance and sale of common units by us to the underwriters pursuant to the underwriting agreement.